ssc-sp/datahub-docs/UserGuide/Migration/Databricks.md

 # Migrating or Offboarding Your Databricks Resources

-This document provides instructions for:
+This document provides information about:

 * migrating your Databricks resources from the proof-of-concept (POC) environment to your new FSDH workspace in the production (PROD) environment
 * offboarding your Databricks resources from the POC environment should you not be shifting your research to the PROD environment